 Struggling to put up the awning?
 If you find it hard to pull it along the rail, use candle wax to lubricate it.
 Run the candle along the bead on the awning.

 When buying a caravan and you consider an awning, a small modern inexpensive porch awning may suffice, but beware of high winds.

 If you are an occasional caravanner and do not have an awning, consider a garden gazebo for £20.

 A lot of people do not go abroad because they fear or worry about the unknown.
-If you want to take the plunge, place a post on CT asking experienced European travellers if you could accompany them on their next trip.
+If you want to take the plunge, join the Caravan Talk Forum and place a post in the Holidays Abroad section.
+Some experienced European travellers may even offer you to accompany them on their next trip.

 Wearing a smile, and having a “no worries” state of mind works wonders with the natives.